 - a.
-Each farm must have provisions for humane slaughter of seriously ill or injured goats without delay, by either an on-farm method carried out by a named, trained, competent member of the staff, a trained slaughterperson, or a veterinarian. - b.
-Euthanasia must be performed in accordance with the American Veterinary Medical Association's 2000 Report of the Panel on Euthanasia, which requires use of a captive bolt, gunshot, or other acceptable method decided by an attending veterinarian for euthanasia of kids and adult goats. - c.
+Each farm must have provisions for humane slaughter of casualty sheep without delay, by either an on-farm method carried out by a named, trained, competent member of the staff, a trained slaughterer, or a veterinarian. - b.
+Euthanasia must be performed in accordance with the American Veterinary Medical Association's 2000 Report of the Panel on Euthanasia, which requires use of a captive bolt, gunshot, or acceptable method decided by attending veterinarian for euthanasia of sheep. - c.
 Each farm shall have a written emergency euthanasia plan for each production group of stock. - d.
-If there is any doubt as to how to proceed, a veterinarian must be called at an early stage to advise whether treatment is possible or whether humane slaughter is required to prevent suffering. - e.
+If there is any doubt as to how to proceed, a veterinarian must be called at an early stage to advise whether treatment is possible or whether humane slaughter/euthanasia is required to prevent suffering. - e.
 If an animal is in severe pain that is uncontrollable, then the animal must be promptly and humanely slaughtered.